Grid and geometry viewer: GV

 Some keys like PageUp/PageDown, plus/minus have different meaning in different modes, with a general rule - plus/minus changes a value, PageUp/PageDown changes a property of selected item.

 Note for Mac users.
 To press functional keys (F1-F10) you have to use 'fn' button.
 Insert button (missing on Mac keyboard) can be emulated by 'I' key.
+For more control, set up key remapping table.

 General HotKeys.